Forest904/Beathub/README.md

 - Legacy CLI helpers have been retired; interact via the Flask HTTP API and the React UI.
 - No external consumers depend on a CLI interface at this time.

 ## Troubleshooting

 - Missing Spotify credentials: Set `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` in `.env`
 - Missing lyrics: Not all sources embed lyrics.
 Setting `GENIUS_ACCESS_TOKEN` may help SpotDL fetch and embed lyrics.
-- `ffmpeg` not found: Install and ensure it’s on `PATH`
+- `ffmpeg` not found: Install and ensure it's on `PATH`.
 - `spotdl` not found: Installed via `requirements.txt`.
-Ensure the app runs with the same Python where dependencies were installed
+Ensure the app runs with the same Python where dependencies were installed.
 - No burner detected (Windows): Ensure you have an optical recorder and run the app with sufficient privileges.
 IMAPI v2 is built into modern Windows.
 - Rate limits or spotDL failures: Try lowering `SPOTDL_THREADS` (e.g., `1`), ensure your own Spotify credentials are set (used by both the app and spotDL), and consider switching audio source (`SPOTDL_AUDIO_SOURCE`) if throttling persists.

 ## Development